-The Endocrine Oncology Research Group is lead by Dr. Leonie Young and is based at York House, RCSI, St Stephen’s Green.
-Dr Young graduated from Trinity College Dublin and completed her PhD training at University College Dublin in 1997
+The Endocrine Oncology Research Group is headed by Dr Leonie Young and is based at York House, RCSI, St Stephen’s Green, Dublin.
+Dr Young graduated from Trinity College Dublin, and in 1997 completed her PhD training at University College Dublin.

-Dr Ann Hopkins is based in the RCSI Education & Research Centre in Beaumont Hospital.
-Dr. Hopkins received her PhD in Pharmacology from University College Dublin, and spent several years working in the Epithelial Pathobiology Research Unit in Emory University, Atlanta, USA before returning to Ireland in 2004.
+Dr Ann Hopkins is based in the RCSI Education and Research Centre in Beaumont Hospital, Dublin.
+Dr Hopkins received her PhD in Pharmacology from University College Dublin, and spent several years working in the Epithelial Pathobiology Research Unit in Emory University, Atlanta, USA, before returning to Ireland in 2004.